drChungus/Bokkusu/README.md

 ## Conclusion
 Bokkusu is a high value, customizable alternative for commercially available Eurorack cases.
 As many build their own cases tailored for their own needs this project can be considered a solid foundation for a cost-effective and hackable solution.
+Note that the two-layered shell and the use of plywood (depending on type of wood used) will result a quite heavy result, in other words, if mobility is a concern for you, the second layer of the wooden box structure should be omitted.